ShuoShu237038/RC-stable-audio-tools/README.md

 I did my best to make sure the code is OS agnostic but I've only been able to test this with Windows / NVIDIA.
 Hopefully it works for other operating systems.

-If theres any other features or tooling that you may want let me know on here or contacting me on [Twitter](https://x.com/RoyalCities).
+If theres any other features or tooling that you may want let me know on here or by contacting me on [Twitter](https://x.com/RoyalCities).
+I'm just a hobbyist but if it can be done I'll see what I can do.

+Have fun!